Plenary Lecture

 R. S. Jane Memorial Award Winner

-He has made transformative contributions to polymer science and is listed in the top 1% of researchers for EMI shielding, and nanocomposites, evidenced by highly-cited papers (4 papers >1000 citations), and pioneering research in polymer drop-breakup mechanisms and unique mixing designs.
-He has published 380 refereed publications (h-index =65, 21,000+ citations) and holds several patents in polymer processing and nanotechnology.
+He made transformative contributions to polymer science and is listed in the top 1 percent of researchers for EMI shielding, and nanocomposites, evidenced by highly cited papers (4 papers with more than 1000 citations), and pioneering research in polymer drop-breakup mechanisms and unique mixing designs.
+In total, he published 380 refereed publications, achieving an h-index of 65 and more than 21,000 citations, and holds several patents in polymer processing and nanotechnology.

-He has been honored with many awards, including the CIC Macromolecular Science and Engineering Award and the Morand Lambla Award from the Polymer Processing Society (PPS).
-He is a Fellow of five professional societies, including Canadian Academy of Engineering and Engineers Canada.
-He received the 3M Teaching Fellowship, Canada’s highest post-secondary teaching award, CIC Chemical Education award, and 25+ other teaching awards for teaching excellence and mentoring.
-He has He has mentored 159 researchers including 95 graduate and postdoctoral students.
+He was honored with many awards, including the CIC Macromolecular Science and Engineering Award and the Morand Lamba Award from the Polymer Processing Society (PPS).
+He was a Fellow of five professional societies, including Canadian Academy of Engineering and Engineers Canada.
+He received the 3M Teaching Fellowship, Canada’s highest post-secondary teaching award, CIC Chemical Education award, and more than 25 other awards for teaching excellence and mentoring.
+Along the way, he mentored 159 researchers, including 95 graduate and postdoctoral students.

-He served as President, Vice-President, Local Section Chair and Student Advisor for CSChE.
-He served in other societies such as the PPS (International Representative and Awards Chair) and organized their annual conferences (CSChE2015, PPS2010) and symposia in AIChE, SPE).
+U.T. served as President, Vice-President, Local Section Chair, and Student Advisor for CSChE.
+He also served in other societies such as the PPS (International Representative and Awards Chair) and organized their annual conferences (CSChE2015, PPS2010) and symposia in AIChE, SPE.

 Michael G. Organ, PhD, MCIC